davidhay25/clinFHIR/content/nhip/usage.md

 How to use the API

+_Under development_

-* get a login
+* How to get a login
     * app conformance checking for behaviour
 * SMART
 * Expected behaviours
-    * eg when updating - read forst immediatley update
+    * eg when updating - read first, then  immediately update
-    * local storage of resources
+    * issues around local storage of resources
     *

-local caching

-    Notes on security
+*Notes on security*

 * Use of SSL
-    * Authentication - OAuth2 -
-    * Access over Health Network (? in version 1)
+* Access over Health Network (in version 1)
+* Authentication - OAuth2 / SMART
 * Auditing